Ashwood, Melbourne, Australia (2010–11); Washington, DC, United States (2021–22)

 Although not useful for visualization purposes, consider a continuation of the downsampling process for the example shown in the previous section: we successively get a 4 x 7 x 7 representation (196 bytes), a 2 x 4 x 4 representation (32 bytes), a 1 x 2 x 2 representation (4 bytes), and finally a 1 x 1 x 1 representation (1 byte).

-We now use the magic kernel to upsample the scale-0 approximation to 1 x 2 x 2 voxels, which I shall refer to as the upsampled scale-0 approximation.
+We now use Magic Kernel Sharp to upsample the scale-0 approximation to 1 x 2 x 2 voxels, which I shall refer to as the upsampled scale-0 approximation.
 We now compute the difference between the scale-1 representation and the upsampled scale-0 approximation, which I shall refer to as the scale-1 diff.
 We now store the scale-1 diff in its own file.

 Again, this diff might, in general, be lossily encoded.
 We therefore reload and decode the scale-1 diff, and add the result to the upsampled scale-0 approximation, to yield the scale-1 approximation.
 This is the best approximation that can be reconstructed, at scale 1, using only the two data files that we have stored.